 It is essential to define your company’s values and provide a unique angle to the media, as you are probably not the first to market your product or service.
-This can put you in a position of thought leadership in the press, which can be great for your company’s reputation.
+This can put you in a position of thought leadership in the press, which can be wonderful for your company’s reputation.

 Opportunities for going public directly should not be underestimated.

 Rarely does a company bring in a public relations expert during the brainstorming phase.
 However, the degree to which the public will be drawn to your business is primarily determined during this phase, when your brand’s architecture is being developed.
-Your small business will be better positioned to acquire customers quickly and organically if you take the time to craft a fantastic culture full of interesting spokespeople, captivating language, and approachable values.
+Your small business will be better positioned to acquire customers quickly and organically if you take the time to craft a fantastic culture full of interesting spokespeople, captivating language and approachable values.

 Build something interesting.

 Every piece of content you create contributes to and expands upon your brand’s story.
 Maintaining a consistent tone across your digital channels speaks highly of your professionalism.
-If you are going to put in the time and effort to make content, you might as well make sure it’s good for more than just your vanity.
+If you are going to put in the time and effort to make content, you might as well make sure it’s good for more than just your ego.